kentech01/energico-ui/src/COMPONENT_GUIDE.md

 **Total Components**: 13 main + 30+ UI components

-*This guide provides a complete reference for understanding and working with WattWise components.*
+*This guide provides a complete reference for understanding and working with Energico components.*